He said to them, “But who do you say that I am?”

 “Lord Jesus Christ, Son of God, be merciful to me a sinner.”

 Some shorten the prayer further to fit a breathing pattern so that with literally every inhaled breath they silently breathe in “Lord Jesus Christ,” and then, with every exhale is the silent plea, “have mercy on me.”

-The Jesus Prayer is the subject of a little book called “The Way of a Pilgrim” about a Russian man who longed to know what was meant by the biblical admonition to “Pray without ceasing.”
+The Jesus Prayer is the subject of a little book called “The Way of a Pilgrim” (author unknown), about a Russian peasant who longed to know what was meant by the brief biblical admonition to “Pray without ceasing.”
 1 Thessalonians 5:17.
 A verse that had captured his attention in a sermon but that wasn’t explained in a way that he could understand.

 His journey will inspire you, but more importantly, possibly lead you to the same question and quest.
 Here is a starting point:

 (inhale) “Lord Jesus Christ” (exhale) “have mercy on me.”

 Repeat as often as you think about it until you are repeating it without thinking about it.
 It may take a while, but eventually, your declaration of the Lordship of Christ over your life, and your humble plea for mercy will become the prayer of your heart.